 5. The bottom line

-You should bookmark this page in case you need to double-check the signals of those chart patterns before risking your money on a trade.
+You should bookmark this page and use this chart patterns cheat sheet whenever you need to double-check pattern signals before risking your money.

 If you’re looking for some knowledge-trading articles or an update on our newest indicators, the following articles will be helpful: